 The accounts receivable arise in the normal course of operations.
-It is the policy of management to review the outstanding accounts receivable at the end of the period, as well as the bad debt write-offs experienced in the past, and establish an allowance for doubtful accounts for uncollectible amounts.
-No allowance was considered necessary at September 30, 2023 and 2022, respectively, because management believes all amounts are collectible.
+It is the policy of management to review the outstanding receivables at the end of the period, as well as the credit loss write-offs experienced in the past and expected future credit losses, and establish an allowance for credit losses for uncollectable amounts.
+No allowance was considered necessary at September 30, 2024 and 2023, because management believes all amounts are collectable.